-} Let $d = \lceil \log_2(\beta+2)\rceil$. ( Note that since $\beta \geq 1$, $d\geq 2$ ) The following algorithm associates with each vertex $v$ of $T'$, a point in $d$-dimensional space $p(v)$ called the position of $v$ and a positive real number $r(v)$ called the \textit{radius} of $v$.
-We will also associate with $v$ another positive real number $R(v)$, called the \textit{super-radius} of $v$ by the following rule: If $v$ is a leaf then $R(v) = r(v)$, else $R(v) = 2r(v)$.
+Let $d = \lceil \log_2(\beta+2)\rceil$ (Note that since $\beta \geq 1$, $d\geq 2$).
+The following algorithm assigns to each vertex $v$ of $T'$ a point $p(v)$ (in $d$-dimensional space) called the position of $v$ and a positive real number $r(v)$ called the \textit{radius} of $v$.
+We will also associate with $v$ another positive real number $R(v)$ called the \textit{super-radius} of $v$ by the following rule: If $v$ is a leaf then $R(v) = r(v)$, else $R(v) = 2r(v)$.
 The open ball $B(p(v),r(v))$ will be named the \textit{ball} associated with $v$ and will be denoted by $B(v)$.
-Also $B(p(v), R(v))$ will be called the \textit{super-ball} associated with $v$ and will be denoted by $S(v)$.
-We use $K(u)$ to denote the set of corners of $B(u)$.
-Also, if $v$ is a normal child of its parent, the algorithm associates a number $J(v)$ to remember the axis along which shifting was done to get $p(v)$.
-(See step 3.2.2 of the algorithm for more details)
+The open ball $B(p(v), R(v))$ will be called the \textit{super-ball} associated with $v$ and will be denoted by $S(v)$.
+Note that the concepts `super-ball' and `super-radius' will be used only in the proofs, and therefore there will not be any explicit mention of $S(v)$ or $R(v)$ in the algorithm.